bioexcel/qmmm_bpg/docs/overview/overview.rst

 system and forcefield files.
 The starting point for this is usually a pdb file which may have been downloaded from the PDB data bank.
 Usually these structures are not ready to use and will require fixing to obtain the desired protonation state of the protein.
-Details of how to do this are described in the system prepartion guide here:
+Details of how to do this are described in the system preparation guide:
 :doc:`../system_preparation/system_preparation`

-You will also have to generate a forcefield for you system.
+You will also have to generate a forcefield for your system.
 There are different tools available to do this depending on the type of forcefield.
 For CP2K the Amber, Charmm and Gromos forcefields can be used.
 The relevant tools and their tutorials can be found below: